-The Family Office (audit familiengerechte hochschule) is a part of the Unit for Equal Opportunities that supports all students and employees of Saarland University with family and children.
+The Family Office is a part of the unit for Equal Opportunities and Diversity Management (CDM) that supports all students and employees of Saarland University with family and children.
 The main goal of the Family Office is to support for reconciliation of work and study with family.

 The services offered include:

 - Consultations and resources regarding care responsibilities, both childcare and eldercare.

 - Information about pregnancy rights, parental leave & allowance, children allowance as well as other social support information with regards to the family situation.

 Please refer to the website of the Family Office for more information: Family Office.